-- 1. If a Member is pregnant on the termination date of the Employer Sponsored Plan, Capital Health Plan will provide a limited extension of the maternity benefits as long as the pregnancy started while the Member was covered by Capital Health Plan.
-This extension of benefits is only for Covered Services necessary to treat the pregnancy and will automatically terminate the earlier of the date the child is born or coverage is obtained through another carrier. - 2.
-If a Member is totally disabled on the termination date of the Group Plan because of a specific Accident or Illness that happened while they were covered under the Employer Sponsored Plan, Capital Health Plan will provide a limited extension of benefits for that Member only.
+1) If a Member is pregnant on the termination date of the State of Florida group health plan, Capital Health Plan will provide a limited extension of the maternity benefits as long as the pregnancy started while the Member was covered by Capital Health Plan.
+This extension of benefits is only for Covered Services necessary to treat the pregnancy and will automatically terminate the earlier of the date the child is born or coverage is obtained through another carrier.

+2) If a Member is totally disabled on the termination date of the Group Plan because of a specific Accident or Illness that happened while they were covered under the State of Florida group health plan, Capital Health Plan will provide a limited extension of benefits for that Member only.
 This extension of benefits is only for Covered Services necessary to treat the Member's disabling Condition.
-This extension of benefits will only continue as long as the disability is continuous and uninterrupted; however, in any event, this extension of benefits will automatically terminate the earlier of the end of the 12-month period beginning on the termination date of the Employer sponsored Plan, at such time as the Member is no longer totally disabled, or coverage is obtained through another carrier.
+This extension of benefits will only continue as long as the disability is continuous and uninterrupted; however, in any event, this extension of benefits will automatically terminate the earlier of the end of the 12-month period beginning on the termination date of the State of Florida group health plan, at such time as the Member is no longer totally disabled, or coverage is obtained through another carrier.